 As far as the grant scheme is concerned employees can be furloughed from one job and receive their 80% furlough payment, then work for another employer during the hours they would normally be working for the employer who has furloughed them.
 The legal position is different concerning what is permissible under the scheme, and the employer's normal ability to restrict working elsewhere:

 Coronavirus Job Retention Scheme

 Furloughed employees can work for their employer part time after 1 July and will be paid normally by the employer (who must not claim furlough pay for the hours staff worked).
 If furloughed employees work for another employer during the hours they would normally be working for the employer who has furloughed them payments by HMRC will be paid even if the employee picks up other work.
 The employee will receive the furlough payments from the first employer and their normal wages from the new employer.
-The government details only prevent the employee from doing any work for the same employer that has furloughed them up until the end of June.
+Employees are only prevented from doing any work but only for the same employer that has furloughed them up until the end of June.

 General legal position on working elsewhere

 The scheme may pay a grant for the furloughed employee, but this is a different legal issue to the relationship between the employer and employee.
 In many employment contracts there is either an express or implied term that the employee should loyally and faithfully work for that employer and not work elsewhere.

 It could technically be breach of contract with the employer if employees pick up work elsewhere.
 Similarly, it could be a breach of contract, including a breach of mutual trust and confidence, if the employer unreasonably refuses consent, especially if the employer only allows furlough on 80% pay.

 For example, two full-time employees have contracts with similar express restrictions on working elsewhere.
 The contracts say the employees must faithfully serve the employer and are prohibited from taking up additional work or directly or indirectly engaging in any competing business.